Skip to content

 Missing Frame Indicator

-When an image sequence has gaps (missing frame numbers), the missing frame indicator replaces the viewer content with a clearly visible warning state:
+When an image sequence has gaps (missing frame numbers), the missing frame indicator helps users identify and handle those gaps.
+The View tab toolbar exposes a Missing Frame Mode dropdown with four modes:

 EXR Data/Display Window